 Les Balcons de Belle Plagne residence has the best facilities: a pool, Jacuzzi, sauna and gym and, in the largest apartments (which sleep 10-15 people) wood-burning stoves.
 They’re on the edge of the village by the Arpette piste.
 Access down to the chair-lifts at Plagne Bellecote is quick – but you’re not very close to the Roche de Mio gondola lift station.

 For atmosphere, the Residence Les Vallons is the place to be, at the top of the village, because of each apartment has its own fireplace.
-Those looking to keep costs to a minimum should try the recently-refurbished Pierre & Vacances Residence Les Nereides, just above the centre of town, or the cheap and cheerful Residence Les Chalets des Arolles, which is in the middle of the village next to the Roche de Mio gondola.
+Those looking to keep costs to a minimum should try the recently-refurbished Pierre & Vacances Residence Les Nereides, just above the centre of town.
+Bear in mind that there also lots of privately-marketed apartments in village – Ski Amis’ apartment-hunting service will help you find these.

 There are two hotels in the village.
 The four-star Hotel Carlina is the poshest place to stay in Belle Plagne, with cosy wood-panelled rooms and a great piste-side sun deck and restaurant (as well as a pool).
 It also has a separate self-catering residence.
 The higher up in the village, the Mercure is more basic – although the (small) rooms have been refurbished and the food is good.

 Belle Plagne and Plagne Centre have the best digs for families

 At Plagne Centre, VIP runs its smart and popular Summit View chalet-apartments which overlook the nursery slopes in the village.
 Rather than kids’ clubs and nurseries, VIP offers their own private nanny service.
 The apartments themselves are inside a complex of five apartments varying in size from three bedrooms to six – all of them en suite.
 Each one is run like a chalet at a level of comfort that is completely unexpected in La Plagne, with huge living spaces and stylish decor.

 In Belle Plagne, Esprit runs the generally excellent Hotel Des Deux Domaines.
 This is recently-built chalet-hotel, which is aimed specifically at skiing families.
 The rooms are big, modern and well-equipped, there’s a pool on the ground floor and the nurseries are flooded with natural light.